 ” Your domain loads fine here”.

-The domain name “abc.com” in the reply it self gives great assurance to the client that his domain is checked and the admin on the web hosting support side is actually working on it to resolve it.
+The domain name “abc.com” in the reply it self-gives great assurance to the client that his domain is checked and the admin on the web hosting support side is actually working on it to resolve it.

 8) Be a human

 Yes, you heard it right.
 As I said earlier, most of the customers want to discuss their issue with a human.
-Sending out too much canned responses may not help in this cause.
+Sending out too many canned responses may not help in this cause.
 You should understand the issue and customer’s situation/emotions and respond accordingly with proper empathy statements.
 Your replies should make the customer more comfortable and make him feel that you have understood his concern/emotions and will do everything you can to help him.

 ” The site is down for two hours and my son’s soccer match is about to start in one hour.
 I am not sure whether I can reach the ground on time after fixing the issue”

-You may reply some thing like that
+You may reply something like that

 ” Its a db issue, and will be resolved within a couple of hours.
 Be calm and enjoy the match.
 Convey our best wishes to his team as well :-)”